Amman-Akbar/WebScraper-RAG/README.md

-# 🌍 GlobalApply AI Scraper & RAG System
+# 🌍 AI Scraper & RAG System

 A powerful Retrieval-Augmented Generation (RAG) application that scrapes web content, processes it into structured data, and enables intelligent question-answering through a conversational interface.